Kahit Konting Pagtingin: Filming

 During filming, Fernando Poe Jr. regularly brought Sharon Cuneta food on set.
 Though Kahit Konting Pagtingin is a love story, no kissing scene was shot between Poe and Cuneta.

 Release

-Before release, Kahit Konting Pagtingin was already expected to become an enormous success at the box office with its pairing of two highly popular stars in Philippine show business.
+Even before its release, Kahit Konting Pagtingin was already expected to become an enormous success at the box office with its pairing of two highly popular stars in Philippine show business.
 It was released on February 14, 1990, in 82 theaters within Metro Manila, a record number at the time.

 Box office

-The film was highly successful at box office.
-It earned ₱5 million on its first day, a Wednesday, and later earned more than ₱6 million the next Sunday.
+The film was highly successful at the box office.
+It earned ₱5 million on its first day, a Wednesday, and earned more than ₱6 million the next Sunday.
 It eventually surpassed a box office record set by Starzan: Shouting Star of the Jungle in 1989.

 Home media

 Kahit Konting Pagtingin was released on DVD by Viva Video in 2002.
 Later, it was paired with its sequel Minsan Pa for Viva Video's "Da King" collector's edition DVD release.